terrorizer1980/senzing-environment/docs/tutorial.md

 ## Demonstration 2

-### Create second G2Project with Docker support
+### Create second Senzing project with Docker support

-1. Specify the location of the project on the host system.
+1. Specify the location of the Senzing project on the host system.
    Example:

     ```console
     export SENZING_PROJECT_DIR=~/senzing-demo-project-2
     ```

-1. Give the project a name.
+1. Give the Senzing project a name.
    The name is used as a prefix for docker containers.
    Example: